Coca-Cola cites Trump's tariffs in raising prices on soft drinks

 He said the price increases apply only to what retailers pay.
 It's up to them to decide whether they want to pass through the increases to consumers.

 Coca-Cola is not the only beverage company dealing with the tariffs.
-Sam Adams brewer Boston Beer said in an earnings call last week that it would raise prices up by 2 percent in the second half of the year due to the tariffs.
+Sam Adams brewer Boston Beer said in an earnings call last week that it would raise prices by up to 2 percent in the second half of the year due to the tariffs.

-Because about 60 percent of beer made and sold in the U.S. comes in aluminum cans or bottles, brewers could have to pay up to $348 million, and the tariff could lead to 20,000 losing their jobs in the industry, according to a March press release from the Beer Institute.
+Because about 60 percent of beer made and sold in the U.S. comes in aluminum cans or bottles, brewers could have to pay up to $348 million, and the tariff could lead to 20,000 losing their jobs in the industry, according to the Beer Institute.

-The price hike comes on the heels of a successful quarter for Coca-Cola.
+The price hike comes on the heels of a quarter for Coca-Cola in which sales rose.
 While a Thomson Reuters survey forecasted the company to make $8.54 billion in revenue in the second quarter, Coca-Cola exceeded expectations with an $8.90 billion revenue.

-While it remains to be seen how this move will impact the sales of Coca-Cola products, social media users have taken to various platforms to share their thoughts.
-Reactions have ranged from sarcasm about reducing soda consumption to condemnation of Trump’s tariffs.